rdpatil4/ESClient/README.md

 ###Deleting documents:

-- click on the row(s) you want to delete and hit delete button and confirm your selection to delete rows.
+- Single click on the row(s) you want to delete and hit delete button and confirm your selection to delete rows.

 ###Delete by Query: